hxmid/sens/readme.md

     - can also implement different aspect ratio scaling
 - change games to just work off of json files
     - would be a lot easier to add additional games
-- add rounding for senses
+- add rounding for senses depending on game
-    - most games don't have the ability to have like 6 decimal places, like valorant only allows for 3 and deadlock only allows for 2
+    - most games don't have the ability to have an arbitrary amount of decimal places - like valorant only allows for 3 and deadlock only allows for 2
 - ui (eventually)